-Due to the significance of EPA projects, HEIs tend to work with employers in advance to identify suitable EPA projects to ensure KSB can be met.
-However, projects by nature come with a degree of uncertainty, which can be closely related to information availability (Pich et al, 2002).
-Therefore, this paper aims to identify the key themes underpinning the challenges associated with the EPA projects and then provide a set of recommendations.
-We collected data from EPA project supervisors and apprentices to identify the challenges they faced and subsequently produce a set of recommendations to overcome the challenges.
+Due to the significance of EPA projects, HEIs tend to work with employers in advance to identify suitable EPA projects to ensure that KSB standards can be met.
+However, projects are by nature associated with a degree of uncertainty, which can be closely related to information availability (Pich et al., 2002).
+Therefore, this paper aims to identify the key themes and challenges associated with EPA projects and then provide a set of recommendations.
+We collected data from EPA project supervisors and apprentices to identify the challenges they faced, and we subsequently produce a set of recommendations to overcome the challenges.